BartlomiejOlber/PROZ/readme.md

 # Checkers Game Multiplayer
 ## Authors: Adrian Prorok, Bartlomiej Olber

+This is a classic multiplayer checkers game written in Java and created as the final project of the "Event driven programming" subject at Warsaw University of Technology.
+The rules are very simple.
+The goal of each player is to beat all the opponent's pawns.
+When the opponent has no pawn left, the player wins the game.

 Peer-to-peer game.
 Written using Model-View-Controller pattern.
 Communication between server and client sides is based on java.NIO
 	tools.
 User's interface is designed as event-driven.
       The event listener is waiting for user's actions and allows to handle them.
 Thanks to this, the other components of the program can obtain,